Patricia Cardoso: Real Women Have Curves

-Directed by Patricia Cardoso, this groundbreaking drama is based on the comedic play of the same name by Josefina Lopez, who co-wrote the screenplay with George LaVoo.
-At just 17, the film is Latina actress America Ferrera's feature debut.
-She stars alongside Latin-American acting legends like Lupe Ontiveros and George Lopez.
+Directed by Cardoso, this drama is based on the comedic play of the same name by Josefina Lopez, who co-wrote the screenplay with George LaVoo.
+The film is actress America Ferrera's feature debut.
+She stars alongside Latin-American actors Lupe Ontiveros and George Lopez.
 The film follows a high school student named Ana who lives in Boyle Heights with her mother, father and grandfather.
 Ana works with her mother in a factory making designer gowns.
 Tension in the family rises when Ana receives a scholarship to Columbia University; she wants to accept, but her critical mother believes she should focus on settling down with a husband and beginning a family after high school.
 As Ana's mother Carmen continuously criticizes her choices, body and beliefs throughout the film, Ana grows in confidence and decides to deem her worth as a woman in her own way.
 The film is shot in a unique vignette style, with no significant plot driving the film aside from Ana's personal development.
 The film is praised for its lively and warm portrayal of East L.A. culture and commentaries on capitalistic class struggle.